dankamongmen/notcurses/doc/man/man3/notcurses_init.3.md

     for **SIGINT**, **SIGQUIT**, **SIGSEGV**, **SIGTERM**, and **SIGABRT**, cleaning up the terminal on such exceptions.
 With this flag, the handler will not be installed.

-* **NCOPTION_RETAIN_CURSOR**: Notcurses typically disables the cursor on startup.
-With this flag, the cursor will be left enabled.

 * **NCOPTION_SUPPRESS_BANNERS**: Disables the diagnostics and version information printed on startup, and the performance summary on exit.